Chart Color Schemes

 An assessment of population growth drivers in Junee reveals an overall ranking slightly below national averages considering recent, and medium term trends

-For areas not covered by this data, NSW State Government SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-By 2041, Junee's population is projected to increase by 856 persons, representing a total increase of 13.3% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilised the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations were also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, an above median population growth of Australia's non-metropolitan areas was projected, with the area expected to increase by 856 persons to 2041 based on the latest population numbers, resulting in a total increase of 13.1% over the 17 years.

 Frequently Asked Questions - Population